 Evidence: Provide examples of success in these roles.
 Perhaps say something like: ‘As a NED of Company X, I improved the governance by…’ (include your success and outcomes).

-You will get a return on your efforts
+You will receive a return for your effort

-Don’t have the time?
-We can help with our unlimited application review service included in our Executive Membership.
+Don’t have the time to write a compelling board application supporting statement?
+We can help with our unlimited application review service in our Executive Membership.